samchamper/slim_vis/README.md

 * ffmpeg (ffmpeg.org; you will need to add ffmpeg to your path if you are on windows.
     See: https://www.wikihow.com/Install-FFmpeg-on-Windows)
 * pipenv (after installing python, run ``pip install pipenv``)
+* The matplotlib library for python requires Tk for python.
+In linux with apt-get, install this by ``sudo apt-get install python3-tk``

 ## Installation and Usage:
 1. First, generate a file that this program can read.